sakundi/sakundi-docs/docs/docs/user-section/what-is-zk-firma-digital.md

 depending on the use case the service provider can ask the user to reveal specific information from the certificate that the person has to accept and confirm.

+# Potential Use Cases

+Zikuani many potential use cases where we can help improve user privacy, such as:

+* Anonymous authentication
+* Decentralized anonymous voting
+* Anonymous proof of humanity
+* Health data privacy
+* Know Your Customer (KYC)
+* Privacy-preserving verification
+* Anti-Sybil mechanisms
+* DAO governance
+* Quadratic Funding (QF)
+* Wallet recovery

+And many more